sonmihpc/tokamak/README.md

 # Tokamak

-A simple tool to restrict the system users' resource such as CPU or memory by CGroup.
-It can be used in some situations such as HPC cluster common login node, multi-users server.
+A straightforward tool that utilizes CGroup to regulate system users' resource usage, including CPU and memory.
+This tool finds application in scenarios like shared HPC cluster login nodes and multi-user servers.

 ## Features